Big Demands and High Expectations at Success Academy Schools

 “One of the biggest things I see when a kid sees a math question is: You put a number on the page and you just start doing it,” says Liu.
 “But math is not just about doing the numbers, it’s about explaining what the numbers mean and coming up with an idea of the story so you can get a result.”
 The method pushes kids to slow down and conceptualize problems—about 80 percent of the time is allotted to understanding the question being asked—before jumping into solving mode and putting pencils to paper.

 The 29 students in Gonzalez and Davis’s classroom keep up with the lesson, appear engaged during independent work, and look proud to share their solutions with the group at the end.
-A culture of steadfast intellectual seriousness and discipline runs through the system and even creeps into a class celebration after the problem is successfully solved: An all-too-brief, 30-second “dance party” in which students are encouraged to shimmy quietly to an animated Go Noodle video, sound muted, feels like a reflection of the school’s carefully controlled atmosphere.
+A culture of steadfast intellectual seriousness and discipline runs through the system and even creeps into a class celebration after the problem is successfully solved: A 30-second “dance party” in which students are encouraged to shimmy quietly to an animated Go Noodle video, sound muted, feels like a reflection of the school’s carefully controlled atmosphere.

 “We have a standardized curriculum and assessments, we have standardized teacher prep, and we have a standardized way of doing classroom management,” Moskowitz says.
 “I would argue that all of that standardization could, from an outside perspective, appear to be limiting adult creativity.
 Instead, we find it liberates the adults to focus on the content.”